 - 8.1 Provide as much information as possible so it demonstrates reasonable grounds for investigation.
 Include any known details about the events like:

-- date;
+- (a) Date;

-- time;
+- (b) Time;

-- location;
+- (c) Location;

-- name of person(s) involved;
+- (d) Name of person(s) involved;

-- possible witnesses to the events; and
+- (e) Possible witnesses to the events: and

-- evidence of the events (e.g. documents, emails, audit logs).
+- (f) Evidence of the events (e.g. documents, emails, audit logs).